 Switching to Google DNS is simple and doesn’t require any special software.
 You just need to change the DNS settings on your device.
 Here’s a basic guide on how to do it:

-- Open the Control Panel and go to Network and Sharing Center.
+- Open the Control Panel and go to the Network and Sharing Center.

 - Click on Change adapter settings on the left side.